lorenzobrescia/A-Comprehensive-Performance-Evaluation-of-TEEs-for-Confidential-DNA-Alignment/minimap/intel-sgx-occlum/README.md

 # Now you have pair SRR31527206_1.fastq and SRR31527206_2.fastq
 ```

-# 4: Execute Bowtie2 in Gramine LibOS
+# 2: Execute Minimap2 in Occlum LibOS
 Prepare all Bowtie input files in a folder named `minimap_input_files/`
 ```bash
 ├── index